okikio/native/packages/animate/README.md

 ### The almost as long list of Set Methods; these methods are chainable

 -   `setCurrentTime(time: number)` - Sets the current time of the animation
--   `setProgress(percent: number)` - Similar to `setCurrentTime` except it use a number between 0 and 1 to set the current progress of the animation
+-   `setProgress(percent: number)` - Similar to `setCurrentTime` except it use a number between 0 and 100 to set the current progress of the animation
 -   `setSpeed(speed: number = 1)` - Sets the playback speed of an animation

 ### then, catch, and finally

 They represent the then, catch, and finally methods of a Promise that is resolved when an animation has finished.
 It's also what allows the use of the `await/async` keywords for resolving animations.
+The `then` method resolves to the Animations Options, which can then be passed to other `Animate` instances to create animations with similar properties.
+Then, catch, and finally are chainable, they return the Animate class.

 ### toJSON

 An alias for `getOptions`
+### stop

+Cancels all Animations and de-references them allowing them to be garbage collected in a rush.
+It also emits a `stop` event to alert you to the animation stoping.

+*Warning: if you try to reference properties from the Animate class after stop has been called many things will break.
+The Animate class cannont and will not recover from stop, it is meant as a final trash run of animations, don't use it if you think you may restart the animation.*

 ## Example
 [![Web Animation API Library Playground](./assets/Web%20Animation%20API%20Library%20Playground.png)](./assets/Web%20Animation%20API%20Library%20Playground.mp4)